 Research

-Our collaborative team conducts cutting-edge GenAI and LHS research, currently focusing on:
+Our collaborative team conducts cutting-edge GenAI and LHS research, focusing on:

 1. Systematically benchmarking top LLMs for key healthcare tasks across a broad range of diseases using our proprietary system.